13: Vacuity

 Her hand flew up to block further damage, but whatever force had attacked her, it was gone, the damage done.
 She felt along her cracked screen, rubbing away glass fragments.

 But the cracks are odd.
 Or rather, even.
 The claws had scraped her with straight lines and hard angles.
-After all of this, Uzi had grown damnably familiar with the Neo-Post-Courier Font.
+After all of this, Uzi had grown damnably familiar with that specimen of Post-Neo-Courier Font.

 The ghost carved five letters and a space into her face.